c-ehrlich/auth-api-mongoose/README.md

 ## What is this?
 An authentication API with JWTs using Express, TypeScript, and Zod.

 This version uses MongoDB/Mongoose/TypeGoose for the database.
-I will also build the same app but using Postgres/Prisma.
+I also built the same app but using Postgres/Prisma.
+You can find that [here](https://github.com/c-ehrlich/auth-api-prisma).

 ## What did I learn?
 The main point was to build a well structured boilerplate that I could base future projects on.
 I believe it was quite successful in that regard.